marcuswhybrow/flake-updates/README.md

 - Makes 1 GitHub API call per input by default.
 - `flake-updates --help` for more options.
-- Top tip, `flake-updates --poll 0` busts the cache and always calls GitHub.
+- Top tip, `flake-updates --ttl 0` busts the cache and always calls GitHub.